 This is about ‘accounting magic’: turn a liability into an asset.

 So go for it, and ask yourself the question: How could I leverage this setback so it serves a purpose?
 You will set yourself on the path from ‘a lesser life’ to ‘an enhanced life’.

 These are the 3 questions that helped Patrick cope with his disease – and become even stronger than ever before.
 At the end of May, he will run the 20km of Brussels, in spite of his 12 years with Parkinson.
 For him it’s the third time – but now other Parkinson runners are participating as well.
 And the proceeds are going to scientific research on Parkinson’s disease.
 Patrick made an asset of his disease: he uses it to inspire other patients (as well as non-patients).
 And to raise funds to get to a cure (for him and for all patients).

 If he can step up and use his setback to help others – you probably can too.
 Ask yourself these 3 questions, and search for answers.
-The answers might not come immediately.
+They might not come immediately.
 But if you keep asking them, you’ll get there.
 Promised.